slimphp/Slim/README.markdown

 ## Community

-### Forum
+### Forum and Knowledgebase

-Join the Slim Framework official forum at <http://forum.slimframework.com> where you can find announcements, chat with fellow Slim users, ask questions, help others, or show off your cool Slim Framework apps.
-Membership is free; create an account or login with OpenID or your Google account.
+Visit Slim's official forum and knowledge base at <http://help.slimframework.com> where you can find announcements, chat with fellow Slim users, ask questions, help others, or show off your cool Slim Framework apps.

 ### Twitter